 - Read the ‘Aims and Scope’ information of potential journals.
 This should be on the journal homepage or under the ‘about us’ section.

-- Compare the potential journals and write one-sentence justifications why the article fits this particular journal.
+- Compare the potential journals and write one-sentence justifications for why the article fits this particular journal.
 Decide which of these statements is most convincing and submit accordingly.

 - If you are unsure about a paper, you could contact the journal editors and ask for advice.
 Not all of them will answer, but you have nothing to lose.